kendallha/self-care-center/README.md

   * `HTML`
   * `CSS`

-## Functionality Goals
+## Functionality

   * A user is greeted with a log in page, on which they can enter their name to enter the site.
+If the form is left blank, the greeting will replace the name with "beautiful".
 After entering a name and clicking 'submit', the main page is shown.
-On the main page, the user receives a personalized greeting using the name they entered, and can select to receive either an affirmation or a mantra.
-The user can use the heart icon to favorite a message, and after a message has been favorited a button appears to navigate to the favorited messages section.
+  * On the main page, the user receives a personalized greeting using the name they entered, and can select to receive either an affirmation or a mantra.
+The user can use the heart icon to favorite a message if it has not been saved yet.
+  * After a message has been favorited a button appears to navigate to the favorited messages section.
 By double-clicking a message in the favorites section, a user can delete a favorited message.
+There is a button to navigate back to the main page.

 ## Road Map